SDG 11: Sustainable Cities and CommunitiesCopyright: © UN

 Cycling Study – Bicycle Commuting and Air Pollution

-In the context of a transformation towards more sustainable and socially acceptable forms of mobility, cycling represents a socially, environmentally and economically attractive alternative to motorized means of transport.
-However, health effects like those caused by air pollution to which cyclists are exposed must also be taken into account.
-The interdisciplinary study investigates the measured and subjectively perceived air pollution levels of cyclists along an Aachen commuter route.
+In the context of the transformation towards more sustainable and socially acceptable forms of mobility, cycling represents a socially, environmentally and economically attractive alternative to motorized means of transport.
+However, many factors must be taken into account to encourage cycling.
+In addition to structurally separated cycle paths, which should guarantee safety and efficiency, health effects such as pollution in urban areas to which cyclists are exposed must also be taken into account.